When you use our products, we realise that you're trusting us with your information. We are committed to keeping your data private and safe.

 Your Nest Wifi and your Google Assistant

-- Data security and privacy on Nest and Home devices with Google Assistant
+- Data security and privacy on Nest and Home devices with the Google Assistant

 - Guests and your Google connected home device